conjure-cp/conjure/docs/demonstrations.rst

 In this case Conjure generates 38 solutions, one solution per file.

+Instead of listing the edges of a graph, and then deriving the adjacency matrix as necessary, it is also possible to use the adjacency matrix representation.
+As an exercise, modify the models of connectivity to use the adjacency matrix representation instead of the set of edges representation.

 It should be clear from these example models that the process of modelling requires careful thought and that the choices made may drastically affect the performance of the solver.

-Instead of listing the edges of a graph, and then deriving the adjacency matrix as necessary, it is also possible to use the adjacency matrix representation.
-It is an instructive exercise to modify the models of connectivity to use the adjacency matrix representation instead of the set of edges representation.